rontarrant/gtkDcoding/docs/_posts/2019-08-23-0064-cairo-vii-drawingarea-animation.md

 } // this()
 ```

-The `for()` loop loads all the frames and inside that, we build the file names through string concatenation (which is less trouble than copying an pasting a whole crap-load of file names into an array).
+The `for()` loop loads all the frames and inside that, we build the file names through string concatenation (which is less trouble than copying and pasting a whole big long list of file names into an array).

 Once the files are all loaded snug into their `Pixbuf`s, we hook up the signal and move on.